-Apramo has been designing car seats since 2008, and its latest All-Stage seat seems to be an upgrade of its Apramo One.
+Apramo has been designing car seats since 2008, and its All Stage seat, a Group 0+/1/2/3 car seat, seems to be an upgrade of its Apramo One.
 Priced at £389 it is certainly at the more expensive end of the market, but you technically shouldn’t have to buy another car seat for years.

 When you compare it to the Joie Stages seat for around £100-£135 it’s expensive, but the Joie is not an Isofix seat and doesn’t swivel.
 It is also sometimes compared to the Cybex Pallas M Fix which has an RRP of £260, but retails between £140 and £180 and features the innovative safety cushion rather than the 5-point harness.